Do Cockatiels Eat With Their Feet

 As Mornington Veterinary Clinic explains, cockatiel feet can be very sensitive.

-One of the most common foot health issues that cockatiels deal with is called bumblefoot.
+One of the most common foot health issues cockatiels deal with is bumblefoot.

 This inflammatory disease causes the feet to become swollen and painful.
-A cockatiel suffering from bumblefoot may exhibit signs of lameness, standing on only one foot at a time or sitting at the bottom of the cage in an attempt to take the pressure off the feet.
+A cockatiel suffering from bumblefoot may exhibit lameness, standing on only one foot at a time or sitting at the bottom of the cage to take the pressure off the feet.

-Cockatiels may also chew or pick at their feet when they are suffering from gout, a buildup of uric acid that is typically caused by improper nutrition, or arthritis, which tends to plague senior birds.
+Cockatiels may also chew or pick at their feet when they suffer from gout, a buildup of uric acid typically caused by improper nutrition, or arthritis, which tends to plague senior birds.

-Cockatiels that do not feel well or are in pain may neglect personal hygiene in an attempt to limit discomfort.
+Cockatiels that do not feel well or are in pain may neglect personal hygiene to limit discomfort.

-This is why it is so important to get in the habit of examining your cockatiel’s feet regularly.
-Make sure the skin on your bird’s feet is supple and healthy and the nails are appropriately trimmed and filed.
+This is why it is so essential to get in the habit of examining your cockatiel’s feet regularly.
+Ensure the skin on your bird’s feet is supple and healthy and the nails are appropriately trimmed and filed.

-If you do not feel comfortable trimming the nails yourself, you will need to find a qualified avian veterinarian who can provide this service for your bird.
+If you feel uncomfortable trimming the nails yourself, you must find a qualified avian veterinarian who can provide this service for your bird.
 Allowing the nails to become overgrown or rough can cause gripping and movement issues for your bird.

 Why Would a Cockatiel Eat With Their Feet

-Because not all cockatiels use their feet to hold food or eat their food, it is important to consider why a cockatiel would start exhibiting this behavior.
+Because not all cockatiels use their feet to hold or eat food, it is essential to consider why they would start exhibiting this behavior.

-Be sure you are feeding your cockatiel a suitable diet for your bird’s age, life stage, and size.
+If your bird has trouble grasping their food, they may use their feet.
+Ensure you feed your cockatiel a suitable diet for your bird’s age, life stage, and size.

 Similar Posts